TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 2/John 2.13.md

 ---

-And the passover of the Jews was at hand, and Jesus went up to Jerusalem.
+The Passover of the Jews was at hand, and Jesus went up to Jerusalem.